mtijanic/nwnxlite/README.md

 ## Updating

 When a new version of NWN:EE is released, the bin/dist/offests.txt file is updated.
 Simply overwrite your old version with the new one when you update nwserver.exe

+# Support

+Best way to get help is to ask on the NWNX discord: https://discord.gg/hxTt8Fr

+For bug reports, file an issue on this project.
+There will be no further feature development, just bugfixing.